How to Avoid Phone Scams

 Unpaid Utility Bill

-Target is told he must appear for jury duty and is required to verify information.
+Court officer says target is told he must appear for jury duty and is required to verify information.

 Caller promises to help immigrants with documents or citizenship.

 Credit Card Services